MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     cryolo_boxmanager_tools.py priors2star -i particles.star -fi /path/to/COORDS_TRACED_RESCALED -o .

-This command will add extract the filament information from the files in :file:`COORDS_TRACED_RESCALED` and add them to the information from the :file:`particles.star` file and write the augmented file :file:`particles_with_priors.star` to disk.
-This can then be used for subsequent subtomogram averaging.
+This command will add extract the filament information from the files in :file:`COORDS_TRACED_RESCALED` and add them to the information from the :file:`particles.star` file and write the augmented file :file:`particles_with_priors.star` (with the additional columns _rlnHelicalTubeID, _rlnAngleTiltPrior _rlnAnglePsiPrior) to disk.
+This can then be used for subsequent subtomogram averaging with helical options.